auth0/docs/articles/migrations/guides/management-api-v1-v2.md

 # Migrate from Management API v1 to v2

 Auth0’s Management API v1 was deprecated 2016 and replaced with the [Auth0 Management API v2](https://auth0.com/docs/api/management/v2/).
-Management API v1 will reach its End Of Life on **July 6th, 2020**.
+Management API v1 will reach its End Of Life in the Public Cloud on **July 6th, 2020**.
 Requests will begin failing with a `410` HTTP status code on or after that date.
+Private Cloud releases will continue to support Management API v1 until the November 2020 monthly release.

 ## Am I affected by the migration?

 Affected customers are those who meet all of the following criteria:
-* Created before {UPDATE}
+* Created before December 26, 2019
 * Actively making requests to Auth0 endpoints directly under the `/api/` path.

 The following tenants are NOT affected:
-* Tenants created after {UPDATE}
+* Tenants created after December 26, 2019
 * Exclusively using the Auth0 Management API v2 endpoints
 * The Authentication API is not affected by this deprecation